 You are convinced that others would hurt and abuse you.
 You expect to be cheated, lied to, manipulated, humiliated, being physically hurt etc. You hide behind a wall of distrust to protect yourself.
 People can’t get close and you distrust their intentions when they do so.
 You are always expecting the worst outcome.
 You expect to be betrayed and are unable to open yourself for a real relationship.
 If you have one, it might even be an act.
 As a result you can never open yourself up and the burden will heavily weigh on you.
 Sometimes people with this trap start a relationship with the goal to get hurt, so they can be vengeful afterwards.

 Fear of abandonment

-You belief you are unable to succeed in school, sports or work.
-A general feeling of always staying behind to that what is expected.
-Other always seemed to perform better at school for example.
+You believe you are unable to succeed in school, sports or work.
+A general feeling of always staying behind to do what is expected.
+Others always seemed to perform better at school for example.
 People called you dumb and lazy or claimed you lacked discipline.
 As an adult you keep yourself down by exaggerating your failures and thwarting yourself.

 Extreme high demands for yourself

 If this is your trap, you always strive for the highest achievements.
 You can put the emphasis on for example status, money, success, beauty or recognition.
 This often comes at the cost of your happiness, fun, well-being, health and relationships.
 You probably have the same norms for other people and you are probably very critical of others.
 As a child, people expected high achievements from you, or it might have been a coping strategy to deal with one or both of the parents not being able to play the role as the parent.
 You learned that you always had to perform at the top of your possibilities.
 Nothing else was good enough.